IBM-Cloud/terraform-ibm-openshift/README.md

     # Pull the docker image
     $ docker pull ibmterraform/terraform-provider-ibm-docker
     ```
-* Bring up the container using the docker image
+* Bring up the container using the docker image using the following command:

     ``` console
     # Run the container
     $ docker run -it ibmterraform/terraform-provider-ibm-docker:latest
     ```

+## Steps to execute inside the docker container

+### 1. Setup the IBM Terraform Openshift Project

 * Clone the repo [IBM Terraform Openshift](https://github.com/IBMTerraform/terraform-ibm-openshift)